Viridian Tower

 The Viridian Tower is a 378-foot (115 m), 31 story skyscraper in Nashville, Tennessee.
 The building's features include an H.G.
 Hill grocery store on the bottom floor, rooftop pool, fitness center and clubroom, and secure key card access.
 In 2007, the building received Project of the Year Award by Urban Land Institute.
-It is currently the thirteenth tallest building in Nashville.
+It is currently the twenty-second tallest building in Nashville.